 Engineers work in professional practice, advising clients.
 Therefore, you’ll learn a range of transferable skills, including how to manage projects and contracts; statistics; management techniques; and principles of IT.
 You’ll become a creative problem solver and a confident communicator, able to work well independently and in a team.

 Our facilities are the perfect places to test and research different materials and designs.
 You’ll work in specialist labs for geotechnics, hydraulics, structures, engineering materials and concrete testing.
-You'll go out on site visits, and hear guest lecturers from industry.
+In the first year you will attend Constructionarium, a week long field course, and build for real an iconic structure (just a little smaller than the original).
+You'll also go out on site visits, and hear guest lecturers from industry.
 You might even want to enhance your skills and CV by doing a work placement year.

 We also offer our Constructionarium which is a week-long construction experience.

 This BEng course differs from our Civil Engineering BSc (Hons) because it delves deeper into the theory of civil engineering and includes more maths.
-It leads to incorporated engineer (IEng) status.
+It leads to chartered engineer (CEng) status.